ykskb/phrag/docs/performance.md

 ### Tests

-- 3 queries with different nest levels were tested to see performance difference of additional queries and serialization (1 nest = 1 SQL).
+- 3 queries with different nest levels were tested to see performance difference of additional queries and serialization (1 nest = 1 DB query).

 - Each test was performed with `limit: 50` and `limit: 100` to see performance difference of overall serialization workload.